photosartd/lanGS/docs/weekly/week6.md

 @1 metrics for the retrieval.
 3. Record some scenes with the same classes, mesh objects and do the p.2.
 4. Use Depth-Anything for the correct resizing/alignment of a mesh with a GS blob.

+# Questions
+1. Clarify if we got different embeddings w.r.t view direction
+2. Make a diagram for the previous question
+3. Try to deconstruct certain meshes to then be able to adapt them to what we had?